-The academic profile aims to ensure that graduates in engineering who have completed a chemical engineering programme at SDU are able to develop and deliver technical solutions to complex production problems within the chemical, pharmaceutical, petrochemical and biochemical industries, as well as to implement these solutions.
-The academic profile aims to provide a high international level of research-based technical knowledge within the area of classic separation methods, membrane technology and reactor engineering, while ensuring that the candidate can use and further develop the scientific methodology within these areas.
+The academic profile aims to ensure that graduates in engineering who have completed a chemical engineering programme are able to develop and deliver technical solutions to complex production problems within the chemical, pharmaceutical, petrochemical and biochemical industries, as well as to implement these solutions.
+The academic profile aims to provide a high international level of research-based knowledge within the area of classic separation methods, membrane technology and reactor engineering, as well as enabling the graduate to apply and further develop the scientific methods within these areas.